JuncoDH/CompetitiveProgramming/README.md

   - Take derivative array. v'[i] = v[i] - v[i-1].
   - If have to check if is possible to convert a to c, maybe check a middle state a to b and c to b, special if the operations are reversible.
   - Use WolframAlpha to simplify: 'sum b+i choose i, i=0 to a'.
+  - Maybe the problem has wrong limits.
+  - Maybe there are more than one test case.
+  - The test case don't finish in 0 0 if not said otherwise.